Martin Odegaard done: The 18 players Arsenal have signed from La Liga

 Baptista joined Arsenal from Real Madrid in 2006 on a one-year loan deal which saw Jose Antonio Reyes go in the opposite direction.

-Despite struggling to adapt to the Premier League, the Brazil international starred in the League Cup and memorably scored four times in one game against Liverpool.
+Despite struggling to adapt to the Premier League, the former Brazil international starred in the League Cup and memorably scored four times in one game against Liverpool.

 Arsenal spent £2.5million to sign Almunia from Celta Vigo in 2002 in the hope he could provide competition to Jens Lehmann.